Berohlfs/ai-roadmap/README.md

 ## Chapter 01 - Python Basics

 **Note**: This is not a tutorial chapter.
-This is simply a minimal Python syntax roadmap that will enable you use it in future chapters.
+This is simply a minimal Python syntax roadmap that will enable you to use it in future chapters.

 - Exercises.
 [Click here and practice!](https://www.w3schools.com/python/python_exercises.asp)